BjornMelin/ai-job-scraper/docs/adrs/ADR-009-llm-selection-strategy.md

 - **ADR-006** (Hybrid Strategy): The selected model serves as the primary local component in the hybrid local-cloud processing approach
 - **ADR-007** (Structured Output Strategy): This model provides the LLM backend for structured JSON generation with schema validation
 - **ADR-008** (Optimized Token Thresholds): The model's capacity and performance characteristics inform threshold routing decisions
+- **ADR-034** (Simplified LLM Configuration): Provides the canonical FP8 configuration and quantization strategy for this model selection

 ## Design